 Marjolin ulcers grow from damaged skin, often in an area of skin that’s been burned.
 It’s estimated that about 2 percent of burn scars develop Marjolin ulcers.

-They can also develop from:
+They can also

 - bone infections